 Back pain is something that 80 percent of adults will experience at some point in their lives.
 It is also one of the most common complaints of people who work in offices and spend their days sitting for long periods of time.

-The participants in the "Take-a-Stand Project" saw significant progress in only slightly more than an hour per day.
+The "Take-a-Stand Project" participants saw significant progress in only slightly more than an hour per day.
 Just think about the benefits that standing could bring you!

 Lower Your Risk of Heart Disease